ROMANS 8:

 human being.

-He "did
+He "did no

-And yet V3 also says, He came "for sin".
+And yet V 3 also says, He came "for sin.”

 What does that mean?

-And while we're trying to answer that question, what about
+And while we're trying to answer that

-To answer these questions, let me refer you to an interesting
+To answer these questions, let me refer you to an

-revelation, found in the book of Hebrews.
+interesting revelation found in the book of Hebrews.

-In Heb.10:20, we are told that the veil in the
+In Hebrews 10:20, we are told that the veil in the temple

-Looked at from this point of view, it becomes
+Looked at from this point of view, it becomes quite

-quite apparent that Jesus’ perfect life would only highlight our shortcomings.
+apparent that Jesus’ perfect life would only highlight our shortcomings.

-That's one reason why so many self righteous
+That's one reason why so many self-righteous

 individuals, such as the scribes and the Pharisees, hated Him.

-for we can have no better.
+we can have no better.

-But as an example, Jesus’ sinless life can never save
+But as an example, Jesus’ sinless life can never save us

-us, anymore than God's perfect law can justify us.
+any more than God's perfect law can justify us.

 ~ ~ ~ ~ ~ ~

-John the Baptist identified Jesus as --- "the Lamb of God, which taketh away the sin of the world".
+John the Baptist identified Jesus as --- "the Lamb of God, which taketh away the

 But He couldn't